BharatPe MD Ashneer Grover takes voluntary leave till March-end | Business

 Kotak Mahindra Bank had acknowledged that the couple had on October 30 sent a legal notice to it, without elaborating on the reasons for the same.

+In his statement, Grover said he planned to take a temporary leave of absence from BharatPe till March-end ''after much deliberation and introspection''.

+''I'll be utilising this period to rejuvenate and refresh myself for our next sprint of value creation.
+I expect to spend the time thinking more deeply about our next phase of product development, and BharatPe's path to profitability and IPO.
+I will also double down on investing myself personally...I am excited about what we plan to build at UNITY SFB with our partner Centrum,'' he said.

+Grover said the team is passionate about solving the financial needs of small merchants and credit-seeking customers and exuded confidence that under the leadership of CEO Suhail Sameer, the team will continue to deliver.
 BharatPe serves over 75 lakh merchants across 150 cities.
-The company has already facilitated the disbursement of loans totaling over Rs 3,000 crore to its merchants since its launch.
+The company has already facilitated the disbursement of loans totalling over Rs 3,000 crore to its merchants since its launch.
 BharatPe has raised over USD 650 million in equity and debt to date.

 Its investors include Tiger Global, Dragoneer Investment Group, Steadfast Capital, Coatue Management, Ribbit Capital and others.